 We have not been in Galilee with Jesus.
 But we may share Peter’s love for him, for through his witness, and that of others, we have learned about what Jesus said and did.
 And by the Holy Spirit we are brought to know and love the living Lord.

 We did not see Jesus.
 We do not now see him.
 But we shall see him, v7.
-But already we live in the light of that hope, and ‘are filled with an inexpressible and glorious joy.’
+But already we live in the light of that hope, and can ‘rejoice with an indescribable and glorious joy.’

 You love him – we love for what he is, and for what he has done, for his character and his works.